sustrik/libdill/README.md

 `int rc = fdwait(fd, FDW_IN | FDW_OUT, now() + 1000);`

-Libdill tries to minimise user/kernel mode switches by caching some information about file descriptors.
+Libdill tries to minimise user/kernel mode transitions by caching some information about file descriptors.
 After closing a file descriptor you MUST call `fdclean(fd)` function to clean the associated cache.
 Also, you MUST use `mfork` function instead of standard `fork`.

 A single pointer can be stored in coroutine-local storage.